 Another Member raised the issue of openness, stating that the report for Corporate Management was not published until 5:46pm on 21 March - a little over 48 hours before the meeting - despite the main agenda being published on 15 March.
-This did not give Members appropriate time to digest the content of the report, particularly in the context of an already lengthy Corporate Management Committee agenda.
+They went on to say that this did not give Members appropriate time to digest the content of the report, particularly in the context of an already lengthy Corporate Management Committee agenda.
 It was added that several Members of Corporate Management Committee were also members of Planning Committee, who had attended a Planning Committee meeting on 22 March that featured an agenda of 264 pages.